robole/stylelint-config-svelte-roboleary/README.md

 My stylelint config for linting svelte files.
 You can use it along side Prettier without conflicts.

-It extends [stylelint-config-html](https://www.npmjs.com/package/stylelint-config-html) to make svelte files parseable, and my own default config[stylelint-config-roboleary](https://www.npmjs.com/package/stylelint-config-roboleary).
+It extends [stylelint-config-html](https://www.npmjs.com/package/stylelint-config-html) to make svelte files parseable, and my own default config [stylelint-config-roboleary](https://www.npmjs.com/package/stylelint-config-roboleary).

 This can be used along side Prettier (which is used by the VS Code Svelte extension), all conflicting rules are disabled.